The 2026 Riddle Fence Contests open March 15, 2026

 Free entry! for BIPOC contest submissions.
 Just self-identify upon entry.

-Judging for the contest is blind.
+Contest entries must be anonymous.
 Do not identify yourself on your actual submission.

 Parameters: